aubm/postmanerator/README.md

 /*[[end postmanerator]]*/
 ```

-The `/*[[start postmanerator]]*/` and `/*[[end postmanerator]]*/` delimiters are important, Postmanerator will search for these delimiters to identity the portion of Javascript it needs to interpret.
+The `/*[[start postmanerator]]*/` and `/*[[end postmanerator]]*/` delimiters are important, Postmanerator will search for these delimiters to identify the portion of Javascript it needs to interpret.

-The name of the function `populateNewAPIStructures` is also important as Postmanerator will execute that exact function.
+The name of the function `populateNewAPIStructures` is also important as Postmanerator will execute this exact function.
 You can define as many of these code snippets as you need, even in multiple independant requests.

-When Postmanerator is done executing all the snippets, it will search for defined objects in the `APIStructures` global variable, and make these structures definitions available for the theme.
+When Postmanerator is done executing all the snippets, it will look for defined objects in the `APIStructures` global variable and make these structures definitions available for the theme.

 ## Themes